 National Civil Rights Museum

-Built at Memphis’ Lorraine Motel, where Martin Luther King, Jr. was assassinated, the National Civil Rights Museum features an audio collection of oral histories and interactive media that recounts the experience of citizens who fought for their civil rights.
+Built at Memphis’ Lorraine Motel, where Dr. Martin Luther King, Jr. was assassinated, the National Civil Rights Museum features an audio collection of oral histories and interactive media that recounts the experience of citizens who fought for their civil rights.

 National Museum of African American History & Culture